EtienneCmb/visbrain/docs/sleep.rst

 Sleep provide five settings tabs :

-* :ref:`paneltab` : manage object visibility, channel's amplitudes, spectrogram properties...
+* :ref:`paneltab` : manage channel, time-frequency, hypnogram and topographic map
-* :ref:`toolstab` : a bundle of signal processing tools (*e.g filtering, re-referencing*)
+* :ref:`toolstab` : bundle of signal processing tools (*e.g filtering, re-referencing*)
 * :ref:`infotab` : sleep statistics and basic infos on the EEG recording
 * :ref:`scoringtab` : a scoring table that can be used to edit the hypnogram
 * :ref:`detectiontab` : automatic detection of sleep spindles, rapid eye movements (REMs), slow waves, K-complexes (KCs) and peaks